Government Contract Attorneys

 The Service Contract Labor Standards (SCLS) formerly known as the Service Contract Act (SCA) applies to every contract entered into by the United States or the District of Columbia, where the principal purpose of which is to furnish services in the United States through the use of service employees.
 Contractors and subcontractors performing on such Federal contracts must observe minimum wage and safety and health standards and must maintain certain records unless a specific exemption applies.
 The Act requires minimum monetary wages for non-exempt service workers, as determined by a Department of Labor wage determination (WD) or collective bargaining agreement (CBA) and requires employers to provide Health and Welfare benefits.

 Government contract businesses that are other than small must ensure that they are doing their best to meet subcontracting goals set forth in each contract.
-The Centre Law & Consulting team possesses the necessary knowledge and background to help these contractors navigate important laws and regulations regarding small business subcontracting plans.
+The Centre Law & Consulting government contracting team possesses the necessary knowledge and background to help these contractors navigate important laws and regulations regarding small business subcontracting plans.
 In addition, Centre Law & Consulting advises small business clients on how to take advantage of opportunities that are available as a result of subcontracting plan requirements.

-Centre’s professionals have prepared, negotiated and interpreted subcontracts and teaming agreements for over 20 years.
+Centre’s government contracting professionals have prepared, negotiated and interpreted subcontracts and teaming agreements for over 20 years.
 Our experience ensures that these agreements are not only well-crafted and legally sound but are also an invaluable tool for both parties to expand business and contracting opportunities.

 Subcontracting and teaming are integral aspects of the federal procurement industry.
 Whether the relationship is formulated in order to meet small business subcontracting goals or to take advantage of a teaming partner’s complimentary capabilities, the success of each arrangement depends largely on the functionality and effectiveness of the agreement that governs the relationship between the parties.
 Indeed, the relationships between the federal government, prime contractors, subcontractors, and teaming partners are complex.
 Beyond the drafting and preparation of the agreements themselves, there are unique regulatory hurdles that can cause everlasting conflict and problems in the contracting relationship.
 In addition to the crucial application of contract flow-down clauses in subcontracts, contractors must understand the effects and importance of executing comprehensive teaming agreements and subcontracts that include all of the terms, conditions, and provisions that are essential to a successful partnership for government business.

 Terminations, suspension and debarment are discretionary adverse administrative actions which prevent private companies and individuals from participating in Federal Government contracts, subcontracts, loans, grants and other assistance programs.
 Often, they can have a devastating effect on hard-working individuals or companies doing business with the Federal Government.
 The effect of termination, suspension or debarment by a Federal agency is government-wide.
 Centre’s objective is to quickly develop evidence in mitigation, extenuation, and rebuttal to show present contractor responsibility and to secure the best possible result with minimal personnel and business interruptions.
-With over two decades of experience, our attorneys can provide you the expert legal counsel in any termination, suspension or government contract debarment case.
+With over two decades of experience, our government contracting attorneys can provide you the expert legal counsel in any termination, suspension or government contract debarment case.

 Government contracts for the purchase of goods and products commonly require certification that the contractor’s products comply with the Buy American Act (BAA) or Trade Agreements Act (TAA).
 This certification is a frequent challenge of rivals in bid protests before the GAO.
 Suddenly discovering a central product is illegible for sale to the government can be devastating for many contractors.
 Centre trains compliance to the acts, advises on specific solicitation certifications, and advocates for proper interpretation of the statutes for our many clients selling to the federal government.